 86% of Americans sit at desk jobs amounting to an average of 1,700 hours a year in front of screens.
-That means that the average worker (if they’re not actually working) could binge watch the entire series of “The Office” 17 times.
+That means that the average worker (if they’re not actually working) could binge-watch the entire series of “The Office” 17 times.
 Not a season.
 The series.
 That’s a lot of Diversity Days!

 While standing desks are becoming more common, it’s more than likely many of us are still stuck in our old ways.
 Or perhaps stuck to the chair.
 So, what’s a person to do?
 At Pro-Care, we launched our Pro-Care Protocols video series to share some of the most common rehab and mobility exercises we use inside the clinic.
-Here are three essential exercises for you to try if you’re one of the lucky ones staring at that spreadsheet while getting another game of solitaire on.
+Here are three essential desk stretches for you to try if you’re one of the lucky ones staring at that spreadsheet while getting another game of solitaire on.

-Add these three exercises to your calendar.
+Add these three desk exercises to your calendar.
 Try them a few times a day.
 And thank us later.

 3. Your posture might suffer too after 1700 hours of screen time.
 This banded external shoulder rotation helps to open up your chest while ensuring your shoulders stay upright instead of hunched over.
-It’s a simple exercise, but please don’t try them with the office rubber bands.
+It’s a simple movement, but please don’t try them with the office rubber bands.
 You might need something a bit stronger for your Hulk-like strength.

 So, there you have it.
 Start somewhere and try these desk stretches that’ll help you take on the Michael Scott’s of the world.
 Okay, back to your Buzzfeed listicle.